Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Performance Analysis

 By removing the term due to IRS random scattering in (\ref{thres1}), we can obtain a simpler relaxed bound on $M$, i.e.,

-It is observed that with any given BS transmit powers $\mv P$, the bound in (\ref{thres2}) is reduced by decreasing $\alpha^2_{k,k}$ and $q_{n,j,k}^2$'s and/or increasing $\alpha^2_{n,k}$'s and $q_{k,j,k}^2$'s.
-This indicates that for any given $M$, each $\gamma_k$ is more likely to be improved over $\gamma_{k,0}$ due to the passive beamforming by IRS $i$ if the direct BS $k$-user $k$ link and the reflected BS $n$-user $k$ link are weak (e.g., blocked user in the cell), or the reflected BS $k$-user $k$ link and the direct BS $n$-user $k$ link are strong (e.g, user at the cell edge).
+It is observed that with any given BS transmit powers $\mv P$, the bound in (\ref{thres2}) is reduced by decreasing $L$, $\alpha^2_{k,k}$ and $q_{n,j,k}^2$'s and/or increasing $\alpha^2_{n,k}$'s and $q_{k,i,k}^2$.
+This indicates that for any given $M$, each $\gamma_k$ is more likely to be improved over $\gamma_{k,0}$ due to the passive beamforming by IRS $i$ if the number of BS antennas (or active beamforming gain by each BS) is small, the direct BS $k$-user $k$ link and the reflected BS $n$-user $k$ links are weak (e.g., blocked user in the cell), or the direct BS $n$-user $k$ link and the reflected BS $k$-user $k$ link are strong (e.g, user at the cell edge).

 In general, it can be verified that if multiple IRSs in $\cal J$ are associated with user $k$, i.e., $\sum\nolimits_{j \in \cal J}\lambda_{j,k} \ge 1$, the bound in (\ref{thres2}) becomes